Introduction to Prospect Council Accessibility

 Typically, I contact organisations to increase accessibility, but in this case, the Prospect Council contacted me to decrease accessibility!
 In the four months, I’d been living there, multiple council workers visited (possibly five), and said nothing about the crossover.
 It would have been better to discuss it, rather than sending a threatening letter.

 I invited the council worker to my home, as well as sending emails including photographs.
 He still wanted the crossover reduced, and provided two reasons

 - It would increase street parking

 - provide more greenery

-I measured the distance between the proposed change and my neighbour’s driveway, and the number of cars parking would not increase.
+I measured the distance between the proposed change and my neighbour’s driveway, and street parking wouldn’t increase.
 As for the greenery, it is something that I would need to pay for, as the council expects the ratepayer to establish and maintain the council’s land.
-But, I have no motivation now to do that.
+I have no motivation to do that now.

 As I attempted to explain the issues in email, the council worker didn’t ask me questions to gain clarification.
-He asked the landscaper and I thought this was rather rude and ignorant.
-I didn’t want to deal with this council worker again.
+He asked the landscaper and I didn’t want to deal with this council worker again.

 Prospect Council Accessibility Issue 1 – council bins

 As the photo shows, many other residents place the bins on their lawn, as this doesn’t interfere with driveway usage.

 As the bins are heavy, I use my powered chair to place the three bins on the driveway.
 Lawn and heavy wheelchairs don’t work together, particularly in the wetter months.